 - (6) Entry plate - (7) Conductor insulation removed to expose cable shield - (8) Cable screen extension to connect to the PE busbar

-Fig. 56.
+Fig. 53.
 Preparing cables for EMC plates: (A) cables with an outer screen or shield, (B) cables without an outer screen or shield

-5. Enter the equipotential bonding conductor through an unused hole of the entry plate.
+5. Route the equipotential bonding conductor through an unused hole in the entry plate.